Fact Friday 429 - The Charlotte Crown - Past & Present

 Happy Friday!

-This week's Fact Friday comes to you from the Charlotte Observer.
-If you enjoy their content, please support by considering following on social media (@cltspecoll, @cltiscreative) and/or subscribing to their newsletter
+This week's Fact Friday comes to you from the UNC Charlotte Special Collections and University Archives & Charlotte is Creative.
+If you enjoy their content, please support by considering following on social media (@cltspecoll, @cltiscreative) and/or subscribing to their newsletter.

 ---